spindlymist/spindlymist.github.io/content/skills/desktop.md

 ]
 +++

-CLI, GUI, server, embedded—if the problem can be solved by a CPU, I can make it happen.
+CLI, GUI, server, embedded—if the problem can be solved by a CPU, I can probably make it happen.
 I have worked with most major languages and have a solid grasp on data structures, algorithms, design patterns, and development methodologies.